Taicanium/CCSim/KNOWN.md

 There is an issue with lines of succession that causes random cousins to succeed instead of children born to the previous monarch after their succession to the throne.

-Populations are sometimes being created out of nothing upon independence instead of migrated from the parent country.
-This is a failsafe implemented on purpose, but it indicates -- well, the need for activation of the failsafe i.e. there is yet another issue with the independence event.

 # Possible Features

 Package Curses with the program to save the user the energy of installing LuaRocks?
 Would need to include versions specific to various OSes, though.